bitkarrot/sendsats/README.md

 An API for getting QR codes and Bolt11 Invoices from Lightning Addresses.
 Share anywhere; as a link for tips on a twitter profile, or via messenger apps.

-Uses LNBits as a backend.
+Uses LNBits-legend as a backend.

 This is a Work in Progress!